Taking birth control has some nutritional drawbacks.

-Vitamin C has many traits that improve both men's and women's health from boosting the immune system to improving brain function.
+Vitamin C has many traits that can improve a woman's health from boosting the immune system to improving brain function.
 More importantly, vitamin C's effect on birth control pills not only increase their effectiveness in preventing pregnancy, but also help balance a woman's body chemistry that gets distorted while on the pill.
 There have been numerous studies done on the benefits of vitamin C, and they have collectively found that it is one of an individual's most important vitamins for ensuring a person's overall health.
 It is important to remember to always consult a qualified physician before starting any new regiment.
-Vitamin C could be the best thing anyone does for their body, and studies have proven this fact many times.